-Make sure to head back over to El Paso before dark though.
+Make sure you leave Juarez and start walking back to the border crossing and El Paso before dark though.
 You definitely don’t want to be in Juárez after dark.

 A beautiful place in El Paso to watch the sunset is at McKelligon Canyon or the Trans Mountains.
 Both are a short taxi ride from the centre of El Paso and El Paso International Airport.